 Continuous Deployment

 Deploying your forms in a production environment follows the same principles as deploying locally.
-The main difference is, rather than using a .env
+The main difference is, rather than using a .env file for your environment variables, you must configure those variables in your deployment settings.

 For example, in GitHub you can add Secrets to your repository settings, and then refer to them as environment variables in your workflow like this: